dashincubator/dash-incubator-rules/rules.md

 Once your Claim has been created it will be [processed](#434-processing-task-claims) by an admin.

-> To create a Claim on Trello, leave a comment on the Bounty's [Trello Card](https://trello.com/b/FPJzDcok/dash-incubator-app) specifying the number and type of the Task you are claiming, along with the source links and your Dash address

-### 3.4.1 Null Claims

-In some cases, users wish to decline rewards for some reason.

-This is strongly discouraged as incentives are how Incubator maintains a high level of creativity, productivity, and quality of output, and Claims themselves are how we track and account for work completion.

-However, to support the requirement, we introduced the option to create a Null Claim.

-Therefore users who wish to decline rewards still need to make a Claim to signify and enable tracking of a Task's completion, but they can set the claim's Dash address to 'NULL' to signify that the actual reward is declined and therefore won't be awarded.

-> To create a Null Claim in Trello, simply enter the term 'NULL' in place of a Dash address on the relevant [Claim comment](#42-claiming-tasks).

 # 4 Admins

 Admins are users in the Incubator who are authorized and permitted to manage [Bounties](#2-bounties) in the Incubator.
 [Strategists](#46-strategists) are a subset of Admins who assume extra responsibilities, and can carry out all Admin actions.
 All [Bounties](#2-bounties) must be [originally accepted](#41-accepting-concepts) and [owned](#422-bounty-ownership) by a Strategist, but Admins can perform most administrative [Bounty Management](#42-bounty-management) actions.

-> On Trello, the board is configured to only allow Admins to create and edit cards, including defining and assigning tasks to Board members.
-Any user can comment on cards to interact with Admins about the bounties they're managing.

 ## 4.1 Accepting Concepts